Jordan Love has a rough night, Packers offense struggles in punchless loss to Raiders

 The Jordan Love victory tour didn't last long.

-The Packers got blown out in Week 4 by the Detroit Lions, and even though the performance was on the terrible play of the offensive line as much as it was on Love, they clearly wanted to limit anything Love did on Monday night.
-They came in with a surprisingly conservative gameplan, content to make it a low-scoring, close game from the start.
+The Packers got blown out in Week 4 by the Detroit Lions, and even though the performance was on the terrible play of the offensive line as much as it was on Love, Green Bay wanted to limit anything Love did Monday night.
+The Packers came in with a surprisingly conservative game plan, content to make it a low-scoring, close game from the start.

 While the Packers didn't give Love many chances, he also didn't do much with them.
 The Packers' offense was terrible, Love threw three interceptions, including a bad one in the final minute, and Green Bay fell to 2-3 with a disheartening 17-13 loss to the Las Vegas Raiders.